 - send new love letters

+I don’t want my legacy to be storage containers of stuff.
+In one hundred years, no one will care about a letter of recommendation I received from an art professor that meant so much to me.
+No one will care how excited I was to get a ticket to a sold out concert at the last-minute.
+The stuff won’t matter, but the stories will.
 I have my stories and I’ll tell them to people who care.
 And they will tell them to people who care.
 When I go, I don’t want to be remembered by the stuff I left behind, but how I loved while I was here.
-Now that I’ve identified why I want to let it all go, the paper and plastic stuff that made up my memories doesn’t have a hold on me or my heart.
+Once I identified why I wanted to let it all go, the paper and plastic stuff that made up my memories didn’t have a hold on me or my heart anymore.

-What about yearbooks full of personal notes?
 When I looked at my old high school yearbooks, I couldn’t remember who wrote what.
-The messages that were very personal in 1987 couldn’t compare to the little notes that I exchange today with my family or a good Skype conversation with my sister.
+The messages that were very personal when I was in high school couldn’t compare to the little notes that I exchange today with my family or a good conversation with my sister.
 Assess the meaning of those messages in your life today.
 If they aren’t relevant, release them.
 Let go to let in.

-How do you let go of stuff that has been handmade lovingly for you, but it is not your taste?
 This is a tough question and the answer is more for the gift givers and creators.
 If you do make things or have a specific craft or art specialty, ask your friends and family if they would like you to make them something OR if you can make something for a local organization in their name.
 For instance, if you are a quilter, you could make a quilt for a homeless shelter in the name of a friend.
 When you give a gift, include permission to pass it on without hurt feelings.
+As the recipient of arts and crafts (I’m an artist so I don’t take this lightly), ask the artist if you can donate the item to a place that could really benefit like a fundraising auction, library, retirement home, or appropriate venue/event.

+I don’t have to let go of sentimental items because I don’t collect them anymore.
+As it turns out, being fully present creates a memory.
+Really showing up and noticing my life is far more powerful than holding on to a physical object.
+I feel just as much emotion without the obligation of taking care of more stuff.
 You don’t have to let it all go at once.
-Take it slowly, honor your memories and identify your whys.
+Take it slowly and honor your memories.
 Moving forward, instead of capturing moments and boxing them up, embrace them.
 Be fully engaged and moved right now instead of when you are sorting through the past in a garage or attic.
+Let your legacy be how you love, how you treat people, and the light you bring to this world instead of the stuff you leave behind.